George Kotsimpos: Athletic achievements

-Kotsimpos has broken twelve Guinness World Records in fitness exercises.
+Kotsimpos has broken fifteen Guinness World Records in fitness exercises.
 The first in December 2020 for the "Most hand release push ups in one minute (male)" by performing 64 push-ups in one minute, 6 more than the previous record.

 George Kotsimpos performing hand release push-ups for his Guinness World Record attempt (2020).

 The second in December 2022 for the "Most consecutive tandem push ups (male)" with his fellow athlete Apostolos Dervas, performing 43 push-ups while carrying out the exercise together.
 They outnumbered the previous holders by 4 repetitions.

-George Kotsimpos and Apostolos Dervas performing tandem push ups for their Guinness World Record attempt (2022).

 In September 2023, he secured his third Guinness World Record for the "Most consecutive tandem push-ups (male)" alongside fellow athlete Apostolos Dervas again.
 They executed 51 push-ups, surpassing their own previous record by 8 repetitions.
 “This is an extremely difficult achievement due to hard work and unwavering determination,” said George Kotsimpos.
 “We had faith in our abilities and knew we could break the 50-rep mark.”

 George Kotsimpos and Apostolos Dervas performing tandem push ups for their Guinness World Record attempt (2023).

 In November 2023, Kotsimpos, alongside training partner Apostolos Dervas, claimed on the same day, two further Guinness World Records for tandem knuckle push-ups (male).
 They achieved 40 repetitions for the "Most consecutive tandem knuckle push-ups" and 46 repetitions for the "Most tandem knuckle push-ups in one minute".
 Kotsimpos said about the difficulty of the exercise: "It is unexpectedly difficult.
 We didn't expect the knuckle push-ups to be so challenging.
 We were forced to find answers to questions we didn't know we would face."

-In a single attempt on 25–11–2023, George Kotsimpos and Apostolos Dervas performed tandem knuckle push ups to challenge for two Guinness World Records: most consecutive tandem knuckle push-ups (male) and most tandem knuckle push-ups in one minute (2023).

 In January 2024, Kotsimpos broke his sixth Guinness World Record for the "Most push-ups on medicine balls in one minute (male)".
 He performed 100 push-ups in a minute, becoming the first athlete in history to reach the three-digit milestone.
 In a statement, he expressed, “It is a tremendous honor for me to achieve such a feat.
 It was a lifelong dream, and I worked hard to make it happen.”

-George Kotsimpos performing push-ups on medicine balls for his Guinness World Record attempt (2024).